 At your interview you are trying to prove to the immigration officer that your marriage is legitimate and that you are establishing a life with your spouse.
 By bringing documents, especially joint financial documents, you are showing the immigration officer that you trust your spouse with your financial affairs.
 This goes a long way in establishing the validity of your marriage in the eyes of your interviewing immigration officer.
 This will make it much more likely that your case will be approved.

 Your interview notice should tell you what to bring to your interview.
 Make sure, at a minimum, that you bring the things listed on your interview notice.

 Interviewers are generally pretty coy during the interview.
 They are generally reserved.
-I have noticed, in general that they are impressed when presented with lots of evidence and they really are impressed with a good photo album.
+I have noticed, in general that they are impressed when presented with lots of evidence and they really are impressed with a good photo album or photo albums.

 You should bring photos of your wedding and or trips you have taken together .
 These should include pictures of the two of you with family members (very strong evidence).
 They say a photo is worth a thousand words.
 No where is this more evident than at your green card interview.
 I have seen the tone of interviews change completely, for the better, when a photo album with lots of good pictures is produced during the interview.
 The photo album is not the only thing you should bring to your interview but, I believe, it is the thing that your interviewer will give the most weight to when making a decision on your case.
 You should review the photos with your attorney prior to the interview.

 Finally, the U.S. citizen (become a U.S. Citizen) should bring a current pay-stub, last tax return filed, and also have a recent employment letter prepared by their employer (it should be like the one originally turned in with your documents i.e. it should state the amount of money the US citizen is currently making per year).
 On occasion these things are asked for and it would be good if you were able to produce it at your interview.